mariuzka/pop2net/paper/paper.md

 Pop2net aims to address this gap in the toolkit of agent-based modelers.
 Building upon NetworkX, we provide an extensive tool designed to simplify and streamline the generation of (empirically calibrated) bipartite networks for further use with common ABM frameworks.
+While Pop2net is implemented in Python, to our knowledge, no comparable software exists in other programming environments that offers the following features:

-1. **Bringing bipartite networks to agent-based modeling in Python** Pop2net implements a bipartite approach to networks in ABM, which can simplify their creation and management by organizing relations through locations.
+1. **Bringing bipartite networks to agent-based modeling** Pop2net implements a bipartite approach to networks in ABM, which can simplify their creation and management by organizing relations through locations.
     Especially in models that simulate humans interacting in specific places or connected through shared contexts, organizing relationships through locations can be far more intuitive and easier to manage.
     While this approach is already common in epidemiological ABM (e.g., @kerr_covasim_2020, @vermeulen_social_2021, @kaffai_modeling_2021),